neijrr/nextcloud_passwords_handbook_ru/Users/F.A.Q.md

 Because of this, changes in shared passwords need to be processed by a privileged automated process on the server.
 This is usually done every 15 minutes.
 This process will always execute changes made by the original owner first and discard the changes of others if there is any conflict.

+#### Some of my shares show a loading that says "Some data is waiting to be synchronized"
+As described in the [question above](#i-have-shared-unshared-a-password-but-the-other-person-can-not-still-see-it), shared passwords are synchronized in the background.
+So if you or someone else changes the shared password, it is queued for synchronizing.
+Until all changes have been synchronized, the loading animation will tell you that changes are waiting to be synchronized.

 #### What happens if I delete a password that was shared with me?
 If you delete a password that was shared with you, it will only be deleted from your account and the accounts of the people you may have shared the password with.